+Date Wed 2025-06-04 11:43 AM

+[You don't often get email from https://aka.ms/LearnAboutSenderIdentification ]

+Hello

-Outlook 3856 Terrace Lane From Date Wed 2025-06-04 11:43 AM To Devon Morton < DMorton@forterie.ca> [You don't often get email from https://aka.ms/LearnAboutSenderIdentification ] Learn why this is important at Hello We wanted to share our thoughts about the proposed ten sand have been there since We like story build.
-We own the the idea of improving the area but at the same time also think it's too large to suit the neighborhood and would also cause our property to lose sunlight!
+We wanted to share our thoughts about the proposed ten story build.
+We own the corner property at

+We like the idea of improving the area but at the same time also think it's too large to suit the neighborhood and would also cause our property to lose sunlight!
 It's also already a high traffic area with all the boats and park traffic and believe it will only make it less safe with all the extra amount of units proposed.
+The Trolio Family